Time and More, Space and More...

 Richard Gray Gallery is pleased to announce Time and More, Space and More…, an exhibition of recent works by David Hockney, on view at the gallery's Gray Warehouse location from September 13 through November 21, 2018.
 Time and More, Space and More… is the artist’s tenth solo exhibition with Richard Gray Gallery and first exhibition at Gray Warehouse.

 Hockney uses the camera to produce impossible visual spaces - a theme which he has carried throughout his practice across a variety of media.
-Also a feature of the exhibition, Hockney’s photographic drawings strive to replicate the kaleidoscopic experience of seeing through a composite of vantage points.
-The four photo drawings on view offer a panoramic sense of time and space in their portrayal of the artist’s Los Angeles studio.
+Striving to replicate the kaleidoscopic experience of seeing through a composite of vantage points, the photographic drawings on view in the exhibition offer a panoramic sense of time and space in their portrayal of the artist’s Los Angeles studio.
 As is the case with Hockney’s video works, these large-scale photo drawings came about through Hockney’s own innovations to photographic and technological processes.

 Alongside the exhibition, Richard Gray Gallery will release a catalogue that chronicles Hockney’s interest in lens-based media, surveying works from the early 1980s to present day.
 The illustrated publication also includes a foreword by celebrated English video artist Tacita Dean and an essay by the Chicago-based writer and art historian Arthur Kolat.